How to Use This Chart:

 The black rectangle indicates the basic pattern that you will repeat over and over again to crochet the scarf.
 The area outside and to the left of that indicates the colors you'll use for crocheting the last 4 stitches in each row of the scarf.

 Print and read the free crochet scarf pattern for more detailed information about how to crochet this scarf.

-If you are right-handed, click here to get the right-handed version of the chart.
+If you are left-handed, click here to get the left-handed version of the chart.

 There are many other possible ways you could use this chart; if you'd like to adapt it for some other use, please feel free!